Breeze/breeze.github.io/doc-js/model-library.md

     customer.name = 'Acme';       // set the 'name' property
     var custName = customer.name; // get the 'name' property

-This is the right adapter choice for Angular, Aurelia, and React.
+This is the right adapter choice for AngularJS, Aurelia, and React.

->The [breeze-angular bridge](/doc-js/breeze-angular) selects this adapter for you automatically while also configuring Breeze to use other Angular components.
+>The [breeze-angular bridge](/doc-js/breeze-angular) selects this adapter for you automatically while also configuring Breeze to use other AngularJS components.

 **The "backingStore" adapter is the default adapter** (but see the ["ko" exception](#ko) below) so you don't have to choose it explicitly.
 But you can be explicit if you wish by executing the following statement *before* defining a `MetadataStore`.